pulcams/sub0/README.md

 sudo 4s-import --verbose lcsaf ~/Downloads/subjects-skos-20140306.nt
 sudo 4s-httpd lcsaf -p 8000
 ```
-Do the same for lcnaf.
+Do the same for lcnaf (Oct 2014 file takes about 20G of disk space).

 ### Examples

 Retrieve Voyager records, check names and subjects against lcnaf and lcsaf, and generate enhanced copies as well as csv reports:

-`python uris.py -vcns -F csv/my_bibs.csv`
+`python uris.py -vnsr -F csv/my_bibs.csv`

-Get a bunch of records into the `./in` directory...
+Another option: Get a bunch of records into the `./in` directory...

 `python uris.py -v -f csv/my_bibs.csv`

-...then parse them...
+...then parse them, getting URIs for names...

-`python uris.py -sn`
+`python uris.py -vn`

 For 'help':